MichaelCurrin/jekyll-gh-actions-quickstart/create-your-own.md

 ## Content

+### Pages

+Delete the template's Markdown pages.

-Add and update Markdown and HTML pages.
+Add your own Markdown pages.

-### Layout
+### Appearance

 The template is set up to give all pages the layout of `page` by default, which is define in the theme as [page.html][], which in turn uses [default.html][].

+Follow the docs for whatever theme you choose for how to update CSS code, if needed.

 ### Navbar